isurusenarath1/My-To-Do-List/VERCEL_DEPLOYMENT.md

 If routes like `/active` or `/history` return a 404:

-1. Check that the catch-all route in `vercel.json` is properly configured
+1. Make sure you're using client-side routing (React Router) correctly
-2. Make sure you're using client-side routing (React Router) correctly
+2. In Vercel, go to Settings > General > Build & Development Settings and make sure "Rewrites" is set to "Enabled"

 ## Additional Resources